Charger des données

 // déclenche pas une ré-exécution

-message: 'Bienvenue !' };
+return { message: stringmessage: 'Bienvenue !' };

 }

-import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>